10 Meditation Books That Help You Improve Your Practice

 Making Space tackles how to create an impactful at-home meditation practice with an emphasis on why meditation is important.
 The author then quickly summarizes where to set up your meditation space, how to do so effectively, and which products to include.

 Though it is a basic and entry level meditation book, I will suggest it as a must have for any novice meditation practitioner.
 It’s very easy to grasp and understand and will help you get the basics of meditation down pat.
-Making Space by Thich Nhat Hanh is currently available of Amazon.
+Making Space by Thich Nhat Hanh is currently available on Amazon.com

 Meditation For The Love Of It: Enjoying Your Own Deepest Experience- Sally Kempton

-According to the author of the book Sally Kempton, meditation is like having a love affair with one’s own self.
+According to the author of the book Sally Kempton, meditation is like having a love affair with oneself.
 Meditation is not only the art of gaining focus and awareness, but also the art of self-discovery and self-love.
 In a plain and simple manner, Ms. Kempton lays bare the fundamentals of learning to love and discover oneself through the power of meditation.

 A Woman’s Book Of Meditation: Discovering The Power Of A Peaceful Mind- Hari Kaur Khalsa